cloudentity/cac/README.md

 ### Pull

-Pull configuration from Cloudentity and save it to a directory structure.
+Pull configuration from Cloudentity and save it to a directory configured by `storage.dir_path`.

 ```bash
 cac pull --help